-Phyllis Sharp, (Vice President) - Denver, Colorado, and Sanibel, Florida
+Phyllis Sharp, (President) - Denver, Colorado, and Sanibel, Florida

 Phyllis Sharp is a retired business executive, including 23 years with Johns Manville, in sales and marketing of commercial building materials.
 Phyllis was introduced to shelling and Sanibel in the 1980s, and has been coming here each winter for almost 20 years.
 Along with shelling on Sanibel, Phyllis has taken a number of shelling trips, including trips to Fiji, Tonga and the Bahamas.
 Phyllis has also been very involved in volunteering and museums.
 She has been a volunteer at the Denver Museum of Nature and Science since 2001 in their Paleontology and Zoology Departments, along with completing their Paleontology Certificate Program for laboratory and field work.
 Since 2007, Phyllis has been a Department Associate with overall responsibility for the Marine Invertebrate Collection, which is a small worldwide collection including mollusks, corals and echinoderms.
 Phyllis holds a BA and MA in English and earned her MBA at the University of Denver.

-Jim recently started at Investors Security Trust Company in Fort Myers as a Senior Vice President, Senior Portfolio Manager.
+Jim recently started at Investors Security Trust Company in Fort Myers as a Senior Vice President and a Senior Portfolio Manager.
 He previously held this position at the Sanibel Captiva Trust Company.
-Mr. Young has extensive experience conducting investment research and managing client portfolios for both high net worth families and institutions.
-Prior to joining the trust company, Mr. Young’s responsibilities ranged from Chief Investment Officer to Senior Portfolio Manager with the wealth management divisions of major financial institutions and a Naples based Family Private Office and Foundation.
-Mr. Young received a Bachelor of Arts degree, with honors, in Economics and Psychology from the University of Pittsburgh.
-He was awarded the Certified Financial Planner® designation in 1986 and became a Chartered Financial Analyst® charter holder in 1994.
+His work experience includes wealth management at major financial institutions and being an advisor to a private foundation.
+Jim was awarded the Certified Financial Planner® designation in 1986 and became a Chartered Financial Analyst® charter holder in 1994.
 He is a past president of CFA Tampa Bay, has been an advisor to several non-profit organizations, currently serves on the Lee Memorial Health System Investment Advisory Council and remains an active volunteer in USA/Florida Youth Hockey.
 Jim has served one term on the Board and is presently the Treasurer.

 Lee Almas - Sanibel, Florida